|

 They fetch the sheep mpg files from ethereal.net, our original server, and then share them among

 themselves with a P2P network.
-Coral makes clever use of
+Coral makes clever use of DNS to connect clients to

 nearby servers.
 Despite some glitches users report much improved